-Placa de Sant Josep Oriol, Barcelona
+Placa de Sant Josep Oriol (St. Joseph Oriol Square), Barcelona

-Placa de Sant Josep Oriol, Barcelona
+Placa de Sant Josep Oriol (St. Joseph Oriol Square), Barcelona

 There are several attractions here worth noticing, namely:

-- a bronze statue of Angel Guimerà, one of the classics of Catalan literature, created by Josep Cardona i Furró;
+~ the bronze statue of Angel Guimerà, an esteemed figure in Catalan literature, created by Josep Cardona i Furró;

-- the del Pi Bar, one of the most iconic bars in Barcelona, set inside an 18th-century building at Nº1;
+~ Bar del Pi, one of the city's most iconic bars, occupying an 18th-century building at Nº1;

-- a commemorative plaque on the wall of the of Santa Maria del Pi Church marking the historic and rather lucky escape of the builder José Mestres who fell from the top of the church and miraculously survived, without serious injury; and finally
+~ a plaque on the wall of the of Santa Maria del Pi Church marking the historic and rather lucky escape of builder José Mestres, who fell from the top of the church and miraculously survived without sustaining serious injury;

-- the ‘Square of the Unknown Soldier’ inscription painted on the northern wall of the church by a soldier during the Civil War in 1939.
-Under Franco’s regime, the inscription was painted over but in 2009 was restored back to its original form.
+~ the "Square of the Unknown Soldier" inscription painted on the northern wall of the church by a soldier during the Civil War in 1939 (although the inscription was covered during Franco's regime, it was restored to its original form in 2009); and finally

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Barcelona.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Download The GPSmyCity App

-Placa de Sant Josep Oriol on Map
+Placa de Sant Josep Oriol (St. Joseph Oriol Square) on Map

-Sight Name: Placa de Sant Josep Oriol
+Sight Name: Placa de Sant Josep Oriol (St. Joseph Oriol Square)

 Sight Location: Barcelona, Spain (See walking tours in Barcelona)

-Sight Type: Shopping
+Sight Type: Attraction/Landmark

 Guide(s) Containing This Sight: